-28. New of revised accounting standards and interpretations
+27. New or revised accounting standards and interpretations

-Certain new accounting standards and interpretations have been published that are not mandatory for 31 March 2022 reporting periods and have not been early adopted by the Company.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 March 2023 reporting periods and have not been early adopted by the Company.
 These standards are not expected to have a material impact on the Company in the current or future reporting periods and on foreseeable future transactions.

-29. Authorisation of financial statements
+28. Authorisation of financial statements

 These financial statements were authorised for issue in accordance with a resolution of the Board of Directors of T S Global Procurement Company Pte.
-Ltd. on.
+Ltd. on